Chevrolet: Japan

 From 1995 to 2000 Toyota in an agreement with GM sold the third-generation model Chevrolet Cavalier as the Toyota Cavalier in Japan in exchange for the Geo/Chevrolet Prism in an effort to avoid additional restrictions on their exports to the US.
 The OHV Chevrolet Stovebolt engine was used and reverse-engineered by Toyota when they created the Toyota Type A engine when GM had a factory manufacturing GM cars in Japan at Osaka Assembly during the 1920s.
 In the mid-2000s, Suzuki imported and marketed the Chevrolet TrailBlazer and the Chevrolet Optra wagon in Japan.
 Suzuki, a GM partner, also assembled and marketed the Chevrolet MW microvan.
 The MW was originally a rebadged Suzuki Wagon R+ and later a rebadged Suzuki Solio.
 Suzuki had also marketed the Chevrolet Cruze subcompact in the past.

 In the 2010s, General Motors Japan Limited distributed and marketed the Sonic, Captiva, Camaro, and Corvette in limited numbers through an agreement with Yanase Co., Ltd. dealerships.
 In the 2000s, General Motors Asia Pacific (Japan) had distributed and marketed the TrailBlazer also.
 As of 2010, Mitsui Bussan Automotive distributes and markets the Chevrolet Tahoe, Chevrolet Express, Chevrolet HHR, Silverado, and Traverse.

 Previously, it had also marketed the Starcraft versions of the G-Van and Chevrolet TrailBlazer.
 Mitsui Bussan Automotive had been importing and distributing certain GM models since 1992, but will cease their GM import business in November 2011, as GM Japan wants to consolidate the distribution channels.
 The Chevrolet models that have been imported by Mitsui will no longer be sold once existing inventories are depleted.
 As of 2022, General Motors Japan imports and distributes the Camaro and right-hand-drive Corvette in Japan.

+Kazakhstan

+Kazakhstan-based Allure Group of Companies and Uzbekistan-based UzAuto Motors opened an assembly plant for the manufacture of Chevrolet-branded cars in March 2020, in the city of Kostanay.
+As of 2024, the vehicles are assembled from semi-knocked-down or complete-knocked-down kits.
+Assembly of the Chevrolet Onix from complete knock-down kits commenced at the plant in March 2024.
+A separate dealer in Almaty, authorized by GM, imports and sells the Tahoe and Traverse.

+Kyrgyzstan

+Uzbekistan-based UzAuto Motors and Kyrgyz supplier DT Technikis are opening an assembly plant near Bishkek in the summer of 2024.
+Components will initially be imported from Uzbekistan, with plans to build components independently in the coming years.
+The plant will assemble Chevrolet and Isuzu vehicles.
+The Chevrolet brand has been licensed from GM.
+The plant will assemble 10,000 cars from semi-knocked-down kits within the first twenty months, with increased production expected.
+The Chevrolet Cobalt compact sedan will be the first Chevrolet-branded vehicle to be assembled at the plant, with plans to expand to many other models in the coming years.